American Sign Language (ASL)

 ASL 3070.
 Advanced American Sign Language II.
 3 Hours.

 Builds on skills learned in Advanced American Sign Language (ASL).
 Students will build their skills in conversational, grammatical and syntactical aspects of ASL.
 This course requires students to be actively involved in events of the Deaf community.
 This course is taught in ASL.
 Placement in Advanced American Sign Language classes requires a screening for competency and skills.
 Placement is at the discretion of the Department Chair.
 This course requires purchase of software, see instructor for details. **COURSE LEARNING OUTCOMES (CLOs) At the successful conclusion of this course, students will be able to: 1.
 Produce interpretations of source language into accurate target Language.
 2. Analyze native source language for grammatical structure and apply those grammatical structures in a spontaneous conversation in the source language.
 3. Evaluate the accuracy of interpretation of target language of self and peers.
 4. Modify evaluations of target language to improve and recreate more accurate interpretations of source language.
 5. Produce correct language interactions with members of the Deaf community.
-Prerequisite: ASL 3060.
+Prerequisite: ASL 2020 (grade C or higher).
 SP.

 ASL 3300.
 Current Trends in Interpreting (ALPP).
 3 Hours.